Preferred Medical Insurance

 How Much Lower Are Preferred Rates?

 Many companies offer “modified” classes that will often provide charges 25%-100% above normal.
-While this isn’t an ideal rate, it does have its place.
+While this isn’t an ideal rate, occasionally it is a viable option that should be considered.
 Sometimes, there are only a few different classifications.
 However, a few carriers will have many rate classes…even as many as 10 different ones!
-Usually, Blue Cross has many tiers while UnitedHealthcare has approximately three.
+Usually, Blue Cross has many tiers while UnitedHealthcare, Humana, and other carriers have less.
+NOTE: There are only TWO classes for Marketplace plans – Tobacco and Non-Tobacco.
+Prior medical conditions are not applicable.

 Are Some Medical Insurance Plans Better Than Others?